USAID-OHA-SI/ff-check/README.md

 # ff-check
-Flat files validation for Datim Import
+Flat files validation for Datim Import - typo

 ## Objective
 Facilitate and accelerate the pre-validation, reporting and analyses of `Datim Quarterly Data Submissions` from Implementing Partners.
 This should help country M&E Advisers do most of the checks and transformations locally as partners send in their reports.